jedinym/sqc-text/main.typ

 == Three-dimensional structure

-#todo[adjust this text to chapter]
-The composition of macromolecules is captured in computer-readable form (and human-readable to some extent) using a chemical file format.
+Three-dimensional structures are captured in computer-readable form (and human-readable to some extent) using a chemical file format.
 These exist in the form of text files, which describe the locations of atoms in three-dimensional space.
 Metadata about the represented structure may also be included.
 In this